 It’s been a struggle not to allow depression to take me, too.
 I’ve been fighting it back, over and over, for the past year, this urge to just give in and stop trying anymore.
 When every breath takes effort, it’s a tempting choice.
 So far, however, I’m winning.
 So far, I’m holding on, but two months ago, I was having violent, suicidal thoughts.
 I’m back on track, but the last time I wanted to die that badly, I was fourteen and in the midst of the worst OCD episode of my life, and I swore I’d never go back there again.
 I hate that it’s come to this once more.

-You guys know the gist.
+You guys know the gist of things.
 Last couple weeks of October, the constant, nagging pain in my pelvic region became unbearable.
 I have a hard time knowing when I’m really sick, thanks to the fibromyalgia making me always feel sick, but it got to the point where I knew it wasn’t that.
 I couldn’t sleep or eat because of the pain.
 After a couple of weeks and a lot of stressful trips to various medical places, I went under anesthesia for a cystoscopy and hydrodistension of the bladder that confirmed an interstitial cystitis diagnosis.
-Most likely, based on my medical history, I’ve had IC for at least three years.
-Luckily, the procedure also significantly reduced my pain level and allowed me to get back, basically, to where I already was.
-Which is better than not being able to sleep, but still not a lot of fun.
+Most likely, based on my medical history, I’ve had IC for three years.
+Luckily, the procedure also significantly reduced my pain level and allowed me to get back to where I already was.
+Which, obviously, is not a great place, so, yeah.

 Basically, conditions like fibromyalgia are extra fun, because besides being chronic, disabling, and not very well understood, they have a lot of common comorbidities.
 Interstitial cystitis is one of these.
 So is irritable bowel syndrome.
 I have both of those, too, now.
 Comorbidity is interesting.
 Technically, it just means that you have multiple health issues.
 I tend to think of it more like this, though:

-Knowing that I have IC and having methods to better get it under control gives me hope.
+Knowing that I have IC and that there are ways to better get it under control gives me hope.

 The medication I’m on for the IC won’t fully kick in for three months, but when I get there, the pain in my bladder will probably stop causing trouble.
 I won’t struggle to sleep so much, I will be able to wear jeans again, hallelujah.
 I might even be able to ease up on the diet a bit.
 If I can find a way to manage the IC, I believe that I can find a way to manage the fibromyalgia again.
 I already have some ideas, and I have a doctor to work on them with.
 I honestly don’t know how long it’s going to take, or how much I’m going to get back, but I am fighting and I am hoping.
 I will do everything I can to have my two big dreams out in front of me again.
 I’ve already overcome so much to be here.

 For now, I’m planning one task every day, one thing that I can accomplish.
 A blog post, a class assignment, a doctor’s appointment.
 It might be all I can handle, but if I organize it right, I can get things done.
 I’m going to take spring semester off entirely to continue my recovery, which will give me a chance to finally get to work on my own writing again.
-I’m so excited for that. <3 I can’t tell you how much I’ve missed creating characters and worlds and watching their stories unfold in front of me.
-Storytelling is my calling.
-I will never love anything as much as I love the way that stories connect us.
+I’m so excited for that.
+I can’t tell you how much I’ve missed creating characters and worlds and watching their stories unfold in front of me.

 Pray for me.
 Wish me luck.
 I do dearly hope that I can make progress with my health again.